-Support of students with learning needs usually takes place within the classroom with programmes of work planned to enable all students to make progress and experience success.
+Support of students with learning needs usually takes place within the classroom with programmes of work planned by teachers with support from the Head of Learning Development to enable all students to make progress and experience success.

 Students within the school have access to a wide range of activities and the school ethos is based on the belief that every student has something to offer, whether it be academic, sporting, artistic, dramatic or musical ability.
 The school strives to develop an inclusive curriculum with appropriate teaching methods and learning environments.